 The coronavirus aside, we expect DLG's performance to continue to benefit from its disciplined approach to underwriting and claims management, its pricing capabilities supported by its strong brand differentiation, ongoing cost reduction initiatives and revenue growth thereby enabling it to continue to meet its 15% return on tangible equity and underwriting targets.
+This is notwithstanding the UK motor market remains extremely competitive, which makes it more difficult for price increases to match claims inflation, and we view the FCA's pricing proposals as negative for motor and especially home insurers.
+The FCA's proposal to cap renewal prices by tying them to the equivalent new business price means that insurers would not be able to increase prices for renewal customers without also increasing the prices they offer the new business customers.
+However, we believe their scope to do this is limited by the inherently competitive nature of UK personal lines insurance.

-This is notwithstanding the UK motor market remains extremely competitive, which makes it difficult for price increases to match claims inflation and the uncertainty around the outcome of the FCA's review of general insurance pricing practices.
-More specifically to DLG, the Group aims to grow the current year contribution to operating profits to more than 50% by YE21 to offset the expected decline in motor prior year reserve releases and faces some execution risk in the roll out of its new technology systems, on a large scale, in order to gain efficiency, capability, and flexibility improvements.
+More specifically to DLG, the Group aims to grow the current year contribution to operating profits to more than 50% by YE21 to offset the expected decline in motor prior year reserve releases and faces some execution risk in the continued roll out of its new technology systems in order to gain efficiency, capability, and flexibility improvements.